Tikihead/CoffeeMud/README.md

 (This will let you play the game on your home computer)

-If you wish to modify the mud, open your browser ( firefox, chrome, opera, etc)
+If you wish to modify the mud, open your browser ( firefox, chrome, opera, etc),
 and navigate to the admin web site on port 27777.
 i.e. (http://localhost:27777/), this will open the MudGrinder interface.
-to see your mud's public webpage, you can use ports 80 or 27744 ( public),
+To see your mud's public webpage, you can use ports 80 or 27744 ( public),
 i.e. (http://localhost:27744/)